xinwenfu/VChat_CFG/README.md

     <img src="Images/VEC5.png">

 6. Find a new sequence of 3 `POP` instructions followed by a `RETN`
-   1. Right click the Assembly view and select `Search For -> Sequence of Commands`:
+   1. Right-click the Assembly view and select `Search For -> Sequence of Commands`:

         <img src="Images/VEC6.png">